niuers/niuers.github.io/_posts/2021-03-22-Python Priority Queue.md

     item = heap[0]       # smallest item on the heap without popping it
     #Note. there's NO guarantee that the elements after heap[0] are ordered, only that heap[0] is the smallest item

-    # heapify transforms list into a heap, in-place, in linear time.
+    # heapify transforms list into a heap, in-place, in linear time O(n).
 In the resulting heap the smallest element gets pushed to the index position 0.
 But rest of the data elements are not necessarily sorted.
     heapify(x)

     item = heapreplace(heap, item) # pops and returns smallest item, and adds